kerberos-io/documentation/1_getting_started.md

  * Fluent and responsive overview of snapshots by day and hour.
  * System information (CPU, disk, network, etc).
  * View you activity everywhere with kerberos.io cloud.
+ * Multiple cameras with Docker or Raspbian.
  * ..

 Features **NOT** included:

  * Video recording (only snapshots are taken); third-party solutions are available (IP camera viewer).
- * Multiple camera support; not supported out-of-the-box, but it's possible with some technical skills.

 <a name="installation"></a>
 ## Installation